-Using a mix of data center energy efficiency measures such as air-side economizers, rotary uninterruptible power supplies (UPSes) and hot-aisle containment, Advanced Data Centers is building a facility in Sacramento, Calif.,
+Using a mix of data center energy efficiency measures such as air-side economizers, rotary uninterruptible power supplies (UPSes) and hot-aisle containment, Advanced Data Centers is building a facility in Sacramento, Calif., that may be one of the most energy-efficient data centers ever.

 And while it won't be up and running until the end of next year, the ADC facility is also on track to become the first data center to be Leadership in Energy and Environmental Design (LEED)-certified Platinum, the highest efficiency rating a commercial building can receive.